LeetLLM

 The ranking capstone influenced which products users could purchase.
 Warehouse teams now need an operational input: forecast daily parcel volume by fulfillment center so staffing and packing capacity can be planned before demand arrives.

 This capstone ships a forecast and alert artifact.
 It doesn't automatically hire labor, move inventory, or page an operator on every miss.
-It creates a versioned expectation, detects unusually large residuals, and records evidence for a planner's decision.
+It creates a versioned expectation, detects unusually large forecast errors, and records evidence for a planner's human-in-the-loop decision.

 Choose the Series and Decision